itsmedevarapalli/Tableau_SuperStore/README.md

 25. find the percentage of sub category sales contributing to each category
 26. Difference between total sales for each region & avg sales per customer each region
 27. Find the difference between sales for each region by month & total sales for each month
+28. Find the percentage of total sales each month for each year.
+29. Percentage of total sales across different categories for each quarter of the given year.
+30. Showing Data Visualization Using ToolTip.
+31. Using ToolTip Creating Chats
+32. Display the Avg Sales for each category and Year
+33. Creating a reference line with target variable
+34. Creating charts with TreadLines & Reference lines